Skip to content

 The system, developed by Niantic Spatial (the company that spun off from Niantic following its sale to Scopely in 2025), gives those little pink robots centimeter-level positional accuracy in urban environments where standard GPS falls apart.
 Every scan players submitted captured not just a photo but GPS coordinates, camera angle, time of day, and weather conditions.
 Stack 30 billion of those on top of each other and you have a street-level spatial map that no mapping team could have built manually.
 Niantic Spatial CEO John Hanke put it plainly: "It turns out that getting Pikachu to realistically run around and getting Coco's robot to safely and accurately move through the world is actually the same problem."

-to Niantic, this wasn't a secret operation in the darkest sense.
+To Niantic, this wasn't a secret operation in the darkest sense.
 The AR Mapping Field Research tasks that generated the data required players to opt in, and the scans were limited to publicly accessible locations.
 Player movement data and personal location history weren't part of it.
 Niantic disclosed back in 2024 that they were building an AI model from real-world geographic data, so the foundation was always visible to anyone paying attention.
 Most players weren't, obviously.

 The Reaction Is More Interesting Than the Story